-Some existing approaches have explored the \textit{full fine-tuning} (FFT) paradigm \cite{wang2023visevent,zhu2023cross,Sun_2025_CVPR}, where these trackers are initialized with pre-trained weights and subsequently tuned for task-specific objectives.
-Nevertheless, due to the significant gap and limited scale of auxiliary modalities, they are intractable to retain the pre-trained knowledge during transfer and tend to induce catastrophic forgetting and \textbf{overfitting (i.e., widened train-test gap)}.
-In contrast to full fine-tuning, recent research has shifted toward \textit{parameter efficient fine-tuning} (PEFT) \cite{hu2021lora,jia2022visual,chen2022adaptformer}.
-The PEFT keeps the majority of pre-trained parameters frozen, updating only a small fraction of modal-specific ones to retain pre-trained knowledge.
-Several methods fall under this umbrella \cite{zhu2023visual,hou2024sdstrack,wu2024single}, including prompt tuning, visual adapter, etc. While effective, PEFT methods impose excessive constraints on the primary model weights, resulting in \textbf{underfitting (i.e., restricted train upper bound)} for handling the vast distribution drift.
-In summary, existing tuning paradigms fluctuate between excessive flexibility and overly rigid constraints, both contributing to \textbf{misfitting} and a sub-optimal plasticity-stability trade-off between pre-trained knowledge and adaptation (please refer to Fig.~\ref{fig:training-trajectory}).
+Concretely, some existing approaches have explored the \textit{full fine-tuning} (FFT) paradigm \citep{wang2023visevent,zhu2023cross,Sun_2025_CVPR}, where multi-modality trackers are initialized with RGB-based weights and subsequently optimized for task-specific objectives.
+Nevertheless, while FFT offers maximum flexibility and swiftly adapts to the target domain, substantial domain gaps coupled with limited scale of auxiliary modalities, hinder the retention of pre-trained knowledge structure during transfer, often inducing severe \textbf{overfitting (i.e., a widened train-test gap and deteriorating test performance)}.
+In contrast to full fine-tuning, recent research has shifted toward \textit{parameter efficient fine-tuning} (PEFT) \citep{hu2021lora,jia2022visual,chen2022adaptformer}.
+The PEFT keeps the majority of pre-trained parameters frozen, updating only a small fraction of modality-specific ones to retain prior knowledge.
+Several methods fall under this umbrella~\citep{zhu2023visual,hou2024sdstrack,wu2024single}, including prompt tuning, visual adapter, etc. Although effective, PEFT-based methods impose rigid constraints on the primary model weights, resulting in \textbf{underfitting (i.e., a restricted upper bound on training performance)} when handling the significant distribution drifts.
+In summary, existing fine-tuning paradigms fluctuate between excessive flexibility and over-restriction, both contributing to \textbf{misfitting} (i.e., overfitting and underfitting) and a sub-optimal plasticity-stability trade-off between pre-trained knowledge and downstream adaptation (as clearly illustrated in Fig.~\ref{fig:training-trajectory}).